AdeebNqo/cloudlets/backend/1.1.5/readme.md

 	- `OK` : Request approved, you can start using the service.
 	- `NE` : Request not approved, the service does not exist.

-3. Client: If client recieves `OK`, it is important to register to a couple for channels.
+3. Client: If client recieves `OK`, it is important to register to a couple of channels.
 	-`client/<servicename>/<username>|<macaddress>/fetch`
 	-`client/<servicename>/<username>|<macaddress>/update`
 	-`client/<servicename>/<username>|<macaddress>/upload`